larknafets/evcc-awtrix-node-red-flow/README.md

 - As the MQTT broker is the service in between, everything relies on MQTT.
 If there is no new data pushed from other systems (in this case evcc) to MQTT, the device will not show the information anymore after a few times because Node-RED will only pull new data. - This can be fixed with an "inject" node which triggers to push the app data again to MQTT for the AWTRIX device.
 See "vehicleSoc" for reference.

 ## Changelog

+#### 2024-12-19

+- Change "vars" node to "config" node
+- Add more parameters to config node
+- Move all AWTRIX settings to config node
+- Add %-bar/battery soc to battery power app

 #### 2024-10-30